 Then why is it we almost always end up with that familiar pit in our stomach, those clenched teeth and voices raised in frustration at least once during our trips?

-Vacation stress strikes for a variety of reasons, usually when we’re caught off guard in unfamiliar surroundings.
+Travel stress strikes for a variety of reasons, usually when we’re caught off guard in unfamiliar surroundings.
 While it can be difficult to avoid every situation that might cause anxiety, you can anticipate some common problems and give yourself relief from the worst of your hassles.
 Read on for solutions to nine stressful scenarios that could affect your next trip.

 1. Traveling with Parents or In-Laws

 Source of Stress: It seemed like a good idea — “How great would it be to go on vacation with Mom and Dad?”
 But I didn’t realize they would treat me as if I were still a child.

 Your Stress Reliever: Have a frank discussion ahead of time about what’s expected during the trip.
 Your parents are used to a certain dynamic in your relationship and might find it hard to wander outside their comfort zone.
 Let them know you intend to pick up the check at a meal or two, or lay out specifically how expenses will be handled.
 Ask them what activities they’d like to do, then plan them together so there are no surprises or disappointments.
 Also, explain you might want to do some activities away from them and invite them to look for some excursions and outings they might enjoy on their own.